-- identify the Accountable Person(s) and the PAP; - collate and prepare the necessary information and agree who will submit it to the register (will it be the PAP or someone on their behalf?); - ensure existing buildings are registered by 30 September 2023.
+- Identify the Accountable Person(s) and the PAP. - Collate and prepare the necessary information and agree who will submit it to the register (will it be the PAP or someone on its behalf?). - Ensure existing buildings are registered by 30 September 2023.